Alistair-Russell/Alistair-Russell/README.md

 ### 💬 About me ...

-My background is in software engineering, finance, mathematics, and visual effects.
-The problems I most enjoy solving at my day job are technology operations challenges; I find these resource allocation problems very engaging as they require finding the perfect balance of engineering autonomy, continuous improvement, shared vision, and effective change management.
+My background spans software engineering, finance, mathematics, and visual effects.
+The problems I enjoy solving at my day job concern technology operations challenges; I find resource allocation and operational effciency problems very engaging as they require finding the perfect balance of engineer autonomy, continuous improvement, shared vision, and effective change management.

-My interests in the realm of finance are tangentially related - they concern the valuation of projects with extremely high volatility (ie. research and development, R&D, projects) where a naive cost/benefit analysis would result in a negative net present value.
-In simple terms, it's hard for a company to justify investment in highly uncertain/exploratory projects if they apply conventional return-on-investment measures.
+My interests in finance concern the valuation of projects with high volatility (ie. research and development, R&D, projects) where a naive cost/benefit analysis results in negative net present value.
+In simple terms, it is hard for a company to justify investment in highly uncertain/exploratory projects when applying conventional return-on-investment measures.
 See more in my [Lean Project Valuation repo and working paper](https://github.com/Alistair-Russell/Lean-Project-Valuation), or get in touch if this interests you!
-Bridging this gap in the world of technology is extremely motivating because the necessity of innovation is evident, yet it remains hard to quantify and justify.
+Bridging this gap in the world of technology is extremely motivating - the necessity of innovation is evident, yet it remains hard to quantify and justify.

-Books such as the The Phoenix Project, The Lean Startup, Accelerate, Range, and Extreme Ownership have been strong influences on my approach team improvement methodologies.

 ### 🌱 Some current personal projects ...
 * Development: A lightweight issue tracking application using Go, HTMX, Turso